by George Orwell

 - Old Major dies, which would have been all jarring and climax-esque if he hadn't predicted it before he gave his speech.

 - We are told that the pigs, particularly Snowball and Napoleon, are more intelligent than everyone else.
 (Truth: pigs are wicked smart.
 Too bad bacon is so delicious.)
 Well, and then there's Squealer, who's sort of like a used car salesman, only tastier.

 - Anyway, since they're the geniuses of the farm, the pigs start running the show.

-The animals found "Animalism," a system of thought summarizing Old Major's teachings.
-No points for creativity.
+- First order of business is to found "Animalism," a system of thought summarizing old Major's teachings.

-Turns out Boxer and Clover are stupid, but trusting and hard working.
+- Turns out the horses Boxer and Clover are stupid, but trusting and hard working.

-Mr. Jones gets drunk.
+- Mr. Jones gets drunk.
 Again.
-After he neglects the animals, they choose the opportune moment of being a) underfed and b) really pissed off as the time to uprise.
-They do.
-Uprise that is.
-Successfully.
+So, the animals choose an opportune moment of being (1) underfed and (2) really ticked off as the time to rise up.

-The pigs steal all the fresh milk from the cows.
-The less intelligent animals don’t seem to notice.
+- Pretty straightforward, right?
+So it's weird when the pigs steal all the fresh milk from the cows.

 - We get the feeling that this isn't going to be a communist utopia after all.